MicrosoftDocs/sql-docs/docs/connect/jdbc/using-the-jdbc-driver.md

 If using JDBC Driver 6.2, set the classpath to include the **mssql-jdbc-6.2.2.jre7.jar** or **mssql-jdbc-6.2.2.jre8.jar**.

-If using JDBC Driver 4.1 or 4.2, set the classpath to include **sqljdbc41.jar** or **sqljdbc42.jar** file from respective driver download.
+If using JDBC Driver 4.1 or 4.2, set the classpath to include **sqljdbc41.jar** or **sqljdbc42.jar** file from the respective driver download.

 If the classpath is missing an entry for the right Jar file, an application will throw the common `Class not found` exception.